dohliam/groovebasin-ssh/README.md

 This eventually became a little tiresome to go through all the time, so this script automates the process entirely and even opens a browser window pointing to the Groove Basin url once the server is ready.

+*NOTE: Groove Basin is designed to run indefinitely in the background, and it is actually much easier to have the Groove Basin server run automatically on startup on the remote machine, eliminating the need to start and stop the server every time you log in via SSH.
+The script now assumes that the Groove Basin server is already running by default.
+You can still start up the server remotely with the `-s` option.

 ## Installation
 To use this script you need to first install [Groove Basin](http://groovebasin.com/).
 There is [a PPA](https://github.com/andrewrk/groovebasin#ubuntu) available for Ubuntu with a relatively recent version, but the older release available in the Ubuntu repositories works just fine.
 You can also [install the latest version from source](https://github.com/andrewrk/groovebasin#from-source).